AlgoLab/malva/README.md

 tar xvfz haploid.tar.gz
 ../MALVA -1 -k 35 -r 43 -b 1 -f AF haploid.fa haploid.vcf haploid.fq > haploid.genotyped.vcf
 ```
+This should take less than 1 minute to complete.
+You can also verify
+the correcteness of the output VCF `haploid.genotyped.vcf` by comparing
+it with `haploid.malva.vcf`.
+For a quick comparison look [MALVA-TEST](https://github.com/Bunco3/malva/tree/path_to_version_2_0/malva_test): Workflow for testing MALVA Output.

 ### Note
 - The tool has been tested only on 64bit Linux system.